Stuartferguson00/ISING/README.md

 # Ising Model Simulation

-This repository hold an Ising model simulation of Glauber and Kawisaki dynamics
+This repository hold an Ising model simulation of Glauber and Kawisaki dynamics aswell as example results.

+Example results are for a simulation of a (50x50) lattice, with Magnetisation, Energy, Heat capacity and Susceptability measurements every 10 sweeps for 1000 measurements.

 # Running Ising simulations